Teaching schools alliances

 The National Award for SEN co-ordination

 The University of Northampton are offering the national award for SENCOs.
-The course is taught at local venues across the East Midlands following the launch day at the Waterside Campus on Saturday 12 October 2019.
+The course is taught at local venues across the East Midlands following the launch day at the Waterside Campus.

 Completion of the course has been mandatory for the teacher designated as the SENCO since 2009.
 New SENCOs must gain this qualification within 3 years of taking up their SENCO post.